EthanNorton/Learning/README.md

 # Projects

 This will contain various projects learned in courses and my own interests.
+As this is the first branch in the learning sector, it will start as more of a foundation for energy, and the other branches may be moved here later.

 ## Table of Contents